 - REQUIRED for Recertification

 - To ensure your lawyer is keeping current

-Ms. Palmieri has recently (Dec 2015) passed Recertification, and is Florida Bar Board-Certified through the year 2020.
+Ms. Palmieri passed Recertification in December 2015, and is Florida Bar Board-Certified through the year 2020.

 How Exclusive is Board Certification?

 In Tampa, only 35 attorneys are Board Certified in Criminal Trial Law.
 Of the more than 100,000 Florida lawyers, less than 1/2 of 1% are Board Certified in Criminal Trial Law.*